-- Note that Monitis support for OnApp autoscaling will come to its end of life on June 30th, 2019 and will be unavailable for use.
+- Note that Monitis support for OnApp autoscaling came to its end of life on June 30th, 2019 and is now unavailable for use.

 To configure autoscaling settings:

-- Go to your Control Panel's Virtual Servers menu.
+- Go to your Control Panel > Cloud > Virtual Servers menu.

 - Click the label of the appropriate VS.